rotki/docs/requirement-and-installation/build-from-source.md

 ---
-description: Building rotki from source with prerequisites, backend setup, frontend setup, and Colibri service compilation.
+description: Build rotki from source for development or to run unreleased code, with backend, frontend, and packaging instructions.
 ---

 # Build from Source

+Building rotki from source is for contributors and for users who want to run unreleased code from git branches.
+If you just want to use rotki, the [packaged binaries](/requirement-and-installation/download) are easier.

 > [!WARNING]
-> Please note that you should not switch between running unreleased code from git branches and official releases of rotki on the same [data set](/usage-guides/advanced/data-directory), as unreleased code does not provide guarantees around forward-compatibility of data schemas etc.
+> Don't switch between unreleased git builds and official releases on the same [data directory](/usage-guides/advanced/data-directory).
+Unreleased code has no forward-compatibility guarantees for the database schema.

 ## Prerequisites